shanujaiswal/Practice_Project/Python/1) Python Notes.md

 s1 = Student()
 print(s1.name)

+obj attr > class attr

+# What is a Method?

+A method in Python is a function that is defined inside a class and operates on instances (objects) of that class.
+It is used to perform operations related to the object’s data.

+==> Types of Methods in Python

+1. Instance Methods
+   These methods work on instance variables (attributes) and require an instance of the class.
+   The first parameter of an instance method is always self, which refers to the current object.
+   These methods can access and modify instance attributes.
+2. Class Methods
+   Defined using @classmethod decorator.
+   The first parameter is cls, which refers to the class itself.
+   Can modify class attributes but not instance attributes directly.
+3. Static Methods
+   Defined using @staticmethod decorator.
+   Do not require self or cls as the first parameter.
+   Act as regular functions inside the class but are logically related to the class.

+==> Special Methods (Dunder Methods)
+**init**() → Constructor method, initializes object attributes.
+**str**() → Returns a string representation of the object.
+**repr**() → Used for debugging, returns an official string representation.

+==> Method Calling
+--> Methods are called using the dot (.) operator with an object (object.method()).
+--> Class methods and static methods can be called using the class name (Class.method()).

 # **init** Function /\ Constructors

 --> A constructor (**init** method) is a special method that initializes an object's attributes when it is created.